omarait-mlouk/react-native-elements/README.md

 npm install
 ```

-Or if you want to create your own project just follow the steps in react native doc.
+Or if you want to create your own project just follow the steps found in react native doc.

 In this project I used expo
 ```sh